lightnonstop/Find-Jobs/README.md

 yarn start
 ```
 Download Expo Go on app store for ios or playstore for android.
 Then, open Expo go app.
-Scan the qr code for android or iso found in the terminal.
+Scan the qr code for android or ios found in the terminal.